 Sasha and Rodney Glassman first met while earning their law degrees at the University of Arizona.
 Rodney had recently completed his PhD in Arid Land Resource Sciences and received the National Outstanding Research Presentation Award from the American Association of Agricultural Educators for his research on the impact of hands-on learning.

 Sasha and Rodney have a passion for education, helping children, and making their community a stronger and more sustainable place to live, work, and raise a family.
-With these goals in mind, their vision of writing children’s books, illustrated by students, to educate future generations on issues of sustainability was born.
+With these goals in mind, their vision of writing student-illustrated children’s books to educate future generations on issues of sustainability, came to life.
 Sasha and Rodney live in Phoenix with their two young daughters, Rose and Ruth.